EDUCATION SUPPORT PROGRAM (ESP)

 When young people, seemingly without reason, refuse to learn what adults are so unselfishly and altruistically willing to teach them, teaching is anything but exhilarating.
 In fact, it can be a miserable experience leading to feelings of inadequacy, hopelessness, sheer exasperation and, too frequently, deep resentment toward the unwilling and ungrateful learner.

-Vision 2040 Resource Centre Education Programs (ESP) uses a mentoring model of teaching, which was demonstrated by Jesus as He taught His disciples.
+Uganda Vision Resource Centre Education Programs (ESP) uses a mentoring model of teaching, which was demonstrated by Jesus as He taught His disciples.
 He taught people; He fed the hungry, compassionately cared for those in need and taught His followers to do the same.
 Christian educators who follow this example can powerfully impact their entire society.

 Our Education Development Philosophy